riichard/riichard/_posts/2015-12-07-git-slides.md

 ---
-title: Introducing Git Slides, a rapid presentation builder tool
+title: Git Slides, a rapid presentation tool using Markdown and Github Pages
 date: 2015-12-07 08:00:00
 layout: post
 thumbnail: /images/powerpoint.gif
 tags: [ github, gitslides, jekyll, presentation, focus, keynote, markdown ]
 ---

 <div class="col-xs-12 col-md-6 pull-right">
     <div class="thumbnail">
         <img src="../images/powerpoint.gif" />
         <div class="caption">
-            <p>Creating goodlooking presentations in a short amount of time is a pain.</p>
+            <p>Creating goodlooking presentations, with no time is a pain.
+            There's not enough time to structure your story, and visual WYSIWYG distract you from focussing on the content.</p>
         </div>
     </div>
 </div>